TOSCA-ML/tosca-ml-models/README.md

 MLTOSCA is an automated machine learning implementation using TOSCA specification.
 It allows you to read data, preprocess it, train different ML models, and evaluate them.
 The implementation is built using a reusable components approach, which are connected with the help of various relationships.
 The project is developed on top of the [RADON](https://github.com/radon-h2020/radon-particles) project.

+### Why use MLTOSCA?

+You can imagine a situation when you want to have a small experiment or research without coding experience.
+Or, for example, you know exactly how to code, but you do not want to start from scratch and do it as fast as possible.
+Or the worst scenario, in which the working computer does not have the necessary capacity to execute the whole project script.
+Given project solves those problems.
+Having at least some understanding of data science and the needed steps for an excellent machine-learning model is enough.
+You must assemble logical components, and the orchestrator will do everything for you.

 ### Getting started

 First, you must install xOpera orchestrator, which will execute TOSCA scripts.